 In this post, we are specifying the planting care for bulbous irises.
 These are the type of irises with a traditional bulb shape and consist of the famous Dutch iris bulbs, netted iris, and dwarf irises.

 You know spring has arrived when you see iris blooms starting to appear in your garden.
-They are often the first flowers to bloom in springtime, and the’re always a welcome sight after a long winter.
+They are often the first flowers to bloom in springtime and are always a welcome sight after a long winter.
 These beautiful flowers are perfect for garden beds, perennial beds and borders, and rock gardens.
-In addition, you can plant irises with short rooted annuals to keep the garden tidy as the irises die back in early summer.
+In addition, you can plant irises with short-rooted annuals to keep the garden tidy as the irises die back in early summer.

 These easy-to-care-for flowers only need sunny locations and good air circulation to thrive.